Meet the Guide Dog Team

 Our guide dog training team is committed to helping each of our dogs reach their potential and finding the best match for each client.
 Their years of experience and passion for what they do mean that each guide dog client will receive thorough training that is personalized to your environment, experience and future plans.
 Here are some of the dedicated individuals who make our guide dog program a success.

-Jenny came to Leader Dog in 2008 as an apprentice GDMI.
-She became a GDMI in 2011 and now supervises the Deaf-Blind GDMI team.
+Jenny came to Leader Dog in 2008 as an apprentice guide dog mobility instructor (GDMI).
+She became a GDMI in 2011 and supervised the Deaf-Blind GDMI team before becoming manager of training.
 Jenny is a Child of Deaf Adults (CODA) and she is fluent in and passionate about American Sign Language (ASL).
 Her favorite thing about being at Leader Dog is working with the clients and knowing that she can help make a difference in their lives.
 Jenny has her bachelor’s and master’s degrees in social work from Michigan State University.
 Outside of work she enjoys spending time with her golden retrievers, Summer and Holly, both career changed Leader Dogs.
 She also enjoys traveling and eating other people’s cooking.